Fife Lake (Saskatchewan): Important Bird Area

 The entirety of Fife Lake is part of the Fife Lake (SK 021) Important Bird Area (IBA) of Canada.
 It is considered a critical piping plover habitat under the provincial Wildlife Habitat Protection Act.
 That designation protects the lake up to the high water mark from development.
 The IBA site itself totals 81.34 km2 of land with an elevation range of 800 metres to 823 metres above sea level.
 Besides the piping plover, other birds important to the lake include the western grebe, eared grebe, and the black-crowned night heron.

 Fish species

-The most commonly found fish in the lake is the walleye.
+Fish commonly found in Fife Lake include walleye and white sucker.